Bass Hill: History

 During World War II, Bass Hill was the location for a small transmitting station that was owned and operated by the RAAF.
 It was located on the corner of Manuka Crescent & Johnston Road.
-This facility worked in conjunction with the Bankstown Bunker on Black Charlies Hill in Condell Park, which also worked in conjunction with a remote receiving station that was located in Picnic Point.
+This facility worked in conjunction with the Bankstown Bunker on Black Charlies Hill in Marion Street, Condell Park, which also worked in conjunction with a remote receiving station that was located in Picnic Point.

 Commercial area

 Bass Hill Plaza is a 20000 m2, district size shopping centre at 753 Hume Highway.
 The shopping centre includes a Woolworths Supermarket, Kmart, Aldi, Medical Centre, Post Office and approximately 60 specialty stores.

-Adjacent to the centre a new residential housing estate, Viewpoint, is being developed on the former Bass Hill drive-in cinema.
+Adjacent to the centre was the Skyline drive-in cinema, opened in 1956 and closed in 2007.
+It has been demolished and a housing estate called Viewpoint, now occupies the site.

+Bass Hill RSL club opened in 1964 and closed in 2019.

 Education

 Bass Hill has three schools, Bass Hill Public School for years K-6, George Bass School for students with special needs and Bass High School for years 7–12.